-Although the way you conduct business is unique, your company’s legal needs are likely very similar to other companies in the IT industry.
-From working with various IT companies, we have derived a list of legal needs almost all companies like yours need during the life of the business.
-As you review the list, think about the needs you’ve had in the past and whether you properly addressed them.
+Although the way you conduct business is unique, your company’s legal needs are likely very similar to other companies in the IT services industry.
+From working with various IT companies, we have derived a list of legal needs the majority of IT companies need throughout the life of the business.

-When you choose Whitehouse & Cooper to help you with one of these items, you don’t have to teach us your business first; we can start working right away to fulfill your company’s legal needs.
+When you choose Whitehouse & Cooper to help you with one of these items, you don’t have to teach us your business first; our years of experience in the technology industry allows us to start working right away to fulfill your company’s legal needs.

 Your clients trust you, so they solicit your advice.
 For example, our clients report that their customers often ask, “How often should we delete emails?”
 That question has a two-pronged answer: one that deals with the efficiencies of managing a clean email database, and another that involves the company’s legal requirements.
 By answering that question for your client, you could enter the realm of unauthorized practice of law.

 We’ve developed a process to help your clients answer questions like these.
 We will work with your client to prepare a data retention policy that addresses their unique legal needs.
 Through the process, we will seek your input as to the company’s ability to adhere to the policy and whether a tool would help them implement or better manage the policy.
 This three-way collaboration helps all parties benefit, and we’ve found that mutual clients appreciate that level of transparency.